Central Illinois' On-Line Broadcast Museum

 In June of 1956, Congress was investigating the relationship between television networks and their affiliates.
 The Senate Commerce Committee was conducting a hearing with a cross-section of CBS outlets in various size markets, VHF and UHF, and in one, two, three, or four-station-size markets.

 Congress was investigating the practices of unregulated television networks and how they interact with local FCC-licensed television stations.
-The committee's concern was that of a suspected monopoly of the station and its network along with the business practices that existed between the number one network and its local stations.
+The committee's concern was a suspected monopoly of the station and its network, along with the business practices between the number one network and its local stations.

-It all stemmed from an anti-network report filed with the FCC entitled “Network Monopoly Report” and written by Richard A. Moore of the Los Angeles independent television station, KTTV(TV).
+It stemmed from an anti-network report filed with the FCC entitled “Network Monopoly Report” by Richard A. Moore of the Los Angeles independent television station KTTV(TV).
 This brought about the actions of the Senate Committee.

-During the hearing, one of the television station owners testifying was August C. Meyer of WCIA.
-He stated that any change in the current business relationship with CBS, including the status of its dial position being on the VHF band, would cause “irreparable injury” to Channel 3.
-He went on to say that his television station was relying on the current business model to ensure its success.
+During the hearing, August Meyer was a television station owner testifying.
+Meyer of WCIA stated that any change in the current business relationship with CBS, including the status of its dial position being on the VHF band, would cause “irreparable injury” to Channel 3.
+He said that his television station relied on the current business model to ensure its success.

-He said the regulation of networks “is not going to make a Santa Clause out of the advertiser.
-He is still going to invest his advertising dollars in the manner and the media which he believes will bring him maximum results.”
-He continued if regulation makes it difficult for the advertiser “he might take his advertising elsewhere and place it in other media.”
+He said the regulation of networks “will not make a Santa Clause out of the advertiser.
+He will still invest his advertising dollars in the manner, and the media he believes will bring him maximum results.”
+He continued that if regulation makes it difficult for the advertiser, “he might take his advertising elsewhere and place it in other media.”

 A.T. & T. Offers a Solution to a Network Problem

-As mentioned earlier, the setup to receive CBS and NBC from the A.T. & T. coax running north-south through Danville along with the microwave link from Danville to Champaign was becoming an increasing problem of reliability for WCIA.
+As mentioned earlier, the setup to receive CBS and NBC from the A.T. & T. coax running north-south through Danville, and the microwave link from Danville to Champaign was becoming an increasing reliability problem for WCIA.
 WCIA would enlist the help of CBS to pressure A T & T to solve the intermittent problem of network video dropouts.

-By December of 1956 what was felt to be a solution was at hand.
-American Telephone and Telegraph Company would devise a new path for the network to take upon arriving at the WCIA studios.
-This new path would eliminate the use of “splicing into” the coax in Danville and would rely on a microwave link between Pittsburgh and St. Louis.
-The path of this microwave link goes through the Kansas, Illinois area in Edgar County, about 40 miles southeast of Champaign.
+By December of 1956, what was felt to be a solution was at hand.
+American Telephone and Telegraph Company would devise a new path for the network upon arriving at the WCIA studios.
+This new path would eliminate “splicing into” the coax in Danville and rely on a microwave link between Pittsburgh and St. Louis.
+The path of this microwave link goes through the Kansas, Illinois, area in Edgar County, about 40 miles southeast of Champaign.

-For the final stretch, the signal would be beamed to the 150-foot tower behind the WCIA studios.
+The signal would be beamed to the 150-foot tower behind the WCIA studios for the final stretch.
 A new 12 by 12-foot concrete block building was built to house equipment to receive the network feed, but would also serve as a home to the microwave equipment to send the station's final broadcast feed to the transmitter site near Seymour, Illinois.

 A copy of a 1953 newspaper ad showing a logo consisting of "three fingers" to indicated Channel 3, owned by Midwest Television from Champaign, IL, Doug Quick Collection